trapd00r/makedist/README.md

 # CONFIGURATION

+makedist looks for a configuration file in the following locations, in order of precedence:

+    $XDG_CONFIG_HOME/makedist/makedist.conf
+    $HOME/.makedist.conf

-Various options can be set in the makedist.conf configuration file, located in
+Various options can be set in the makedist.conf configuration file.
-$XDG\_CONFIG\_HOME/makedist/makedist.conf.

 By default, two variables can be accessed and modified in the configuration file: